Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \subsection{The exchange graph}

-The \defn{exchange graph} $\EG{\CC}$ has one vertex for each algebraic heart of a stability condition in $\stab{\CC}$ and an edge whenever two hearts are related by a simple HRS tilt; see \cite{MR1327209,MR2739061}.
-Each vertex of $\EG{\CC}$ is $4$-valent because we can tilt left or right at each of the two simple objects of the corresponding heart.
-The shift acts freely on $\EG{\CC}$ and we denote the quotient, the \defn{projective exchange graph}, by $\EG{\CC}/\Z$.
-This quotient has one vertex for each algebraic heart up to shift, \ie one vertex for each cell-wall.
-If there is an edge between two vertices then they share a common end point in the boundary of $\pcQstab{\CC}$.
-The massless stable object at this boundary point is (up to shift) the common simple object of the hearts corresponding to the two vertices.
+The \defn{exchange graph} $\EG{\CC}$ has one vertex for each algebraic heart of a stability condition in $\Stab{\CC}$ and an edge whenever two hearts are related by a simple HRS tilt; see \cite{HRS96,Woolf10}.
+Each vertex of $\EG{\CC}$ is at most $4$-valent because we can tilt left or right at each of the two simple objects of the corresponding heart, but in some cases the tilted hearts may not themselves be algebraic, see the example in \cref{subsec:nilrep}.

-The exchange graph can be embedded into $\pcQstab{\CC}$ by placing a vertex on each cell-wall and embedding edges as smooth curves in the unique cell containing the two cell-walls corresponding to its vertices in its closure.
+The shift acts freely on $\EG{\CC}$ and the quotient $\EG{\CC}/\Z$ has one vertex for each algebraic heart up to shift, \ie one vertex for each cell-wall.
+This quotient graph can be embedded into $\PStabQ{\CC}$ by placing a vertex on each cell-wall and embedding edges as smooth curves in the unique cell containing the two cell-walls corresponding to its vertices in its closure.